jamoma/jamoma2/README.md

 If you don't have CMake you can get it from http://www.cmake.org/ .

+## How to Contribute

+Please read **Style.md** and contribute code that conforms to the style guidelines.
+If your code does not match it will take longer for us to evaluate it and consider it for a possible merge.

+You can send code in a variety of ways, but the preferred way is to do a **Pull Request** on Github.

 ## Why Are We Doing This?

 Jamoma1 and its codebase have grown in a number of exciting and unanticipated directions over the past 10 years.
 Additionally, the tools with which we build the codebase (C++11/C++14) and our understanding of computer science and best practices have shifted dramatically.